-The latest research on different mind-body interventions like Tai Chai, meditation and yoga found that practising these interventions on a regular basis can – reverse DNA reactions that contribute to stress, depression and poor physical and mental health – and relax your mind and body.
+The latest research on different mind-body interventions like Tai Chi, meditation, and yoga found that practicing these interventions on a regular basis can – reverse DNA reactions that contribute to stress, depression, and poor physical and mental health – and relax your mind and body.

 Researchers from UK’s Coventry University reviewed 18 studies including 846 participants over 11 years to find out how can one change DNA through mindfulness, yoga, and other mind-body interactions.
 The 2017 study focused on how different genes activate to generate proteins that biological reactions in our brain, body, and immune system.

-By suppressing NF-kB and cytokines, mind-body interventions save our body from prolonged cellular inflammation.
-These interventions reverse the pro-inflammatory gene expression causing less inflammation-related issues and other health problems.
+By suppressing NF-kB and cytokines, mind-body interventions save our bodies from prolonged cellular inflammation.
+These interventions reverse the pro-inflammatory gene expression causing fewer inflammation-related issues and other health problems.

 Thanks to the mind-body interventions, which leave a molecular signature in our cells, reversing the effect that stress or anxiety would have on the body by changing how our genes are expressed.

 In a similar study conducted in 2012 by Gaelle Desbordes, Harvard neuroscientist and radiology instructor, that focused only on meditation – results showed that meditation changes how the brain works.
 The before and after brain MRI scans showed that meditation changed the areas of the brain for memory, emotion regulation, focus, body awareness, and communication.

 Another 2017 Harvard study showed that meditating 15 minutes daily changed 172 genes. that control inflammation, sleep-wake rhythms, and how sugar processes.
 The relaxation response triggered by meditation caused a decrease in blood pressure.